Ford to move production of Focus, C-Max cars from Michigan

-DETROIT Ford Motor Co (F.N) will move production of its Focus small cars and C-Max hybrids from its Michigan Assembly Plant near Detroit in 2018, it said on Thursday, highlighting difficulties U.S. automakers are having building fuel-efficient vehicles profitably at home.
+BRIEF-Canada Rare Earth enters into second set of hedged purchase and sale agreements

-The announcement casts doubt on the future of one of Ford's largest U.S. factories and comes just days before executives and leaders of the United Auto Workers formally kick off talks toward a new labour agreement.
-The UAW is expected to push for wage increases and fight company proposals to scale back healthcare costs.
+* Canada Rare Earth enters into a second set of hedged purchase and sale agreements

-Ford did not say where it would build the next-generation Focus and C-Max for the U.S. market.
-But less than three months ago, the company said it would spend $2.5 billion (2 billion pounds) on engine and transmission plants in Mexico.
+DETROIT, July 9 Ford Motor Co will move production of its Focus small cars and C-Max hybrids from its Michigan Assembly Plant near Detroit in 2018, it said on Thursday, highlighting difficulties U.S. automakers are having building fuel-efficient vehicles profitably at home.

 Spokeswoman Kristina Adamski said the company must make production decisions that allow it to remain competitive.